What is Fine Flavour Cocoa?

 Who are the Fine Flavour cocoa exporting countries?

-In April 2019, Abidjan, Cote d’Ivoire the Ad Hoc Panel on Fine Flavour cocoa provided its recommendations for the revision of Annex C of the ICA, 2010.
+In June 2023, in Antananarivo, Madagascar, the Ad-hoc Panel on Fine Flavour cocoa provided its recommendations for the revision of Annex C of the ICA, 2010.

-An updated list of Fine Flavour cocoa exporting countries was approved by the 34th Special Session of the International Cocoa Council in December 2020, as detailed below.
+An updated list of Fine Flavour cocoa exporting countries was amended by the 109th Ordinary Session of the International Cocoa Council in April 2024, as detailed below.

 ANNEX “C” OF THE INTERNATIONAL COCOA AGREEMENT, 2010